 You cannot underestimate the power of content marketing.

 One great strategy that he uses is joining Facebook groups in the industry.
 Spend some time in those groups going through questions people are asking.
-Compile a top-ten list and look at the posts for someone common answers.
+Compile a top-ten list and look at the posts for some common answers.
 Take those 10 questions and answers and turn those into 10 blog posts.

 Just like that, you have content for your site and another means for Google to rank you.
 Weave SEO strategy into it and you have yourself another tried and true means of getting traffic.